sjhloco/nornir_validate/README.md

 result = nr.run(task=validate_task, input_file='/Users/mucholoco/nornir_validate/my_input_data.yml', directory='/Users/mucholoco/nornir_validate/')
 ```

-### Input Variables
+## Input Variables

-The input variable file is made up of three optional dictionaries.
-For any conflicting variables *groups* takes precedence over *all* and *hosts* over *groups*.
+The input variable file holds the host_vars and group_vars that are rendered by the desired state template tp produce the desired state.
+It is made up of three optional dictionaries:

 - **hosts:** Dictionary of host names each holding dictionaries of host-specific variables for the different features being validated
 - **groups:** Dictionary of group names each holding dictionaries of group-specific variables for the different features being validated
 - **all**: Dictionaries of variables for the different features being validated that are the same across all hosts

+If there are any conflictions between the variables, *groups* take precedence over *all* and *hosts* over *groups*.

 The host or group name must be an exact match of the host or group name within the nornir inventory.
-This below input file example will check the OSPF neighbors on *all* devices, the two ACLs on all devices in the *ios* group and the port-channel state and port member ship on the host *HME-SWI-VSS01*.
+THe result of the below example will check the OSPF neighbors on *all* devices, ACLs on all hosts in the *ios* group and the port-channel state and port membership on host *HME-SWI-VSS01*.

 ```yaml
 hosts: